-Campbell went on to co-create the teen superhero team Gen¹³, which was given their own regular ongoing series in March 1995.
-Campbell worked on the series until issue #20 (June 1997).
-In 1998, Campbell co-founded the Cliffhanger imprint as part of Wildstorm Productions, which launched his comic series Danger Girl.
+Campbell went on to co-create the teen superhero team Gen¹³, initially co-written by Brandon Choi and Jim Lee, but Campbell became a co-writer with issue #3 of the 5-issue mini-series.
+The team was eventually given their own regular ongoing series, which debuted in March 1995.
+Campbell was co-writer on the series until issue #18, and was the regular artist, leaving the book after issue #20 (June 1997).
+In 1998, Campbell, together with fellow comics artists Joe Madureira and fellow DCC 2017 guest,Humberto Ramos, founded the Cliffhanger imprint as part of Wildstorm Productions.
+He launched his comic series Danger Girl through this imprint.
 The story, which followed the adventures of a group of female secret agents, made the most of Campbell’s talents drawing well-endowed women and dramatic action sequences.